Refined renormalization group improvement for thermally resummed effective potential: Introduction

-In this paper, we fill the gap in Ref.~\cite{Funakubo:2023cyv} by giving all the details including lengthy but useful expressions and adding more numerical examples for further clarification of our method.
-One of the main findings is that the resummed one-loop effective potential in our scheme has much less scale dependence than that in the $\overline{\text{MS}}$ scheme thanks to the order-by-order RG invariance though an exceptional region can, in principle, be found due to an accidental cancellation between RG-noninvariant terms and truncation errors in the $\overline{\text{MS}}$ scheme.
-If one takes two-loop corrections into account, the both schemes are equally better than the one-loop result in our scheme.
-This is because that the dominant RG-noninvariant terms in the $\overline{\text{MS}}$ scheme are cancelled by the two-loop corrections.
-As a by-product of the RG invariance in our scheme, a series of the higher-order terms can be incorporated into the resummed effective potentials.
+In this paper, we fill the gap in Ref.~\cite{Funakubo:2023cyv} by giving all the details, including lengthy but useful expressions, and adding more numerical examples to clarify our method further.
+One of the main findings is that the resummed one-loop effective potential in our scheme has much less scale dependence than that in the $\overline{\text{MS}}$ scheme thanks to the order-by-order RG invariance, though an exceptional region can, in principle, be found due to an accidental cancellation between RG-noninvariant terms and truncation errors in the $\overline{\text{MS}}$ scheme.
+If one considers two-loop corrections, both schemes are equally better than the one-loop result in our scheme.
+This is because the two-loop corrections cancel the dominant RG-noninvariant terms in the $\overline{\text{MS}}$ scheme.
+As a by-product of the RG invariance in our scheme, a series of higher-order terms can be incorporated into the resummed effective potentials.
 In the case of a single field theory such as the $\phi^4$ theory, we can show that the resummed one-loop effective potential in our method correctly reproduces dominant two-loop corrections.
 Even in a two-scalar field theory, our numerical studies show that $v_C/T_C$ obtained by the resummed one-loop effective potential with our two-loop $\beta$-functions falls within the two-loop order scale uncertainties, where $T_C$ denotes a critical temperature and $v_C$ is a vacuum expectation value (VEV) at $T_C$.
-Therefore, our RG-improved effective potential would be particularly useful when the complete two-loop effective potential is not available.
+Therefore, our RG-improved effective potential would be particularly useful when the complete two-loop effective potential is unavailable.